SpineEventEngine/config/scripts/dokka/README.md

 ### OS details

 The script was developed under and for the macOS.
-It should not have problems working on a Linux distribution, however it was not meant and tested to do so.
+It should not have problems working on a Linux distribution.
+However, it was not meant and tested to do so.